Buying a more energy efficient appliance

-If you’ve worked out the energy used per day, you can multiply the figure by 365 days to get the annual energy use.
+After you’ve worked out the amount of energy used for 1 day, multiply that by 365 to get the annual energy use.

 Work out the cost to run the appliance for a year

-Multiply the kWh used per year by your energy provider’s unit cost of electricity.
+Multiply the kWh of energy used each year by your energy provider’s unit cost of gas or electricity.

 Repairing an appliance instead of buying a new one

 Your appliances can become less energy efficient as they get older.
 You might save money by getting your appliance repaired or serviced.